|Travel at Home at the Sydney Murugan Temple.|

 Diana Giese worked in Uganda, travelled through East and West Africa and has since lived, worked and explored Europe, Asia and the USA.
 Her work across communities for educational institutions, museums and libraries at national, state and local level is reflected in several of her books and many of her articles.

-She organises public programs with Sydney communities: Travel at Home cultural tours (2004-present, Mosman Community College); Reclaiming the Past and Changing Sydney tours (1996-2001 at the Museum of Sydney); and Living Library (2002-04, Fairfield Libraries).
-This work has produced Web material, reports, pictures, articles and media coverage, and involved hundreds of participants.
+She organised numerous public programs with Sydney communities besides Travel at Home tours, including Reclaiming the Past and Changing Sydney tours (1996-2003 at the Museum of Sydney) and Living Library (2002-04 at Fairfield Libraries).
+These involved hundreds of participants.

-Click to enlarge.
-Pictures courtesy Daphne and Dom Gonzalvez , Stan Hoy and Anne Woodcock
+Pictures courtesy Daphne and Dom Gonzalvez, Stan Hoy and Anne Woodcock